mernst/uwisdom/Programs.md

 mpack can only encode one file, not multiple files.
 For that, try pine.

-Mailing lists are in /etc/aliases on pag.
-To redirect to a file, it must be in a non-group-writeable directory.

 In Horde, to "bulk delete" or "delete all", go to the folders view, mark the desired folder, and then "Choose Action:  Empty Folder(s)".